Dust (character): Post-Schism

-Appearance
+Characterization

 In line with Sooraya's character as a traditional Muslim, she chooses to don a loose-fitting black dress, with a niqab covering her face.
 Sooraya explains to her mother that she dresses this way because of the modesty it affords her from men.
 Her mother is happy that she lives somewhere where she is able to make those choices.